rbdannenberg/arco/doc/ugens.md

 2 (FADE_LOWPASS, relaxation) or 3 (FADE_SMOOTH, raised cosine) as in
 `fader`.
 To avoid fade in, you can set `dur` to 0.
 The default mode is FADE_SMOOTH (raised cosine).

+Fromo the Serpent API, optional `at_end` can be SIGNAL (value is 'signal') meaning that if `ugen` is an Instrument with a member named 'envelope', then an action is attached to the envelope so that when it ends, this ugen is removed from the mix.
+Alternatively, `at_end` can be GAIN (value is 'gain') meaning that if `gain` is a Ugen, then an action is attached to the gain so that when it ends, this ugen is removed from the mix.

 On remove, you can optionally fade out the gain to 0 using the same modes as fading in by setting dur to non-zero.
 The